 Did you know that nearly all municipal codes require commercial properties to install a backflow prevention device?
 This device is installed wherever a cross-connection point exists in commercial properties.
 Plumbing systems in multi-unit housing units, healthcare facilities, and other public places require backflow systems in place.
-Also, annual inspections of these systems is required to prevent leaks and contamination hazards.
+Also, annual inspections of these systems are required to prevent leaks and contamination hazards.
 Many of our commercial customers have questions about backflow prevention services and other devices like flushometers.
 Luckily, we have the answers to make it easier to understand how this device works.

 What Is Backflow?